Dear future little one,

-If you’ve ever talked with someone about being financially secure (this relates back, I swear), then you’ve probably heard them mention the phrase “living within your means”.
+If you’ve ever talked with someone about being financially secure, then you’ve probably heard them mention the phrase “living within your means”.
 Meaning that you shouldn’t spend money you don’t have.
 Well that doesn’t just apply to your wallet, it applies to your sanity too.

 Put down the to-do list.

 Recognize that you don’t just need to live within your financial needs, but your emotional and physical and spiritual needs as well.
+Budgets apply to more than just your bank account.
 You are SO MUCH MORE than just a to do list.
 You are a beautiful, inspiring creation with limitless potential!
 You have the capacity to think, to grow, and to become something truly amazing.
 And your to do list isn’t going to get you there.
 Figuring out what YOU need -emotionally, spiritually, and physically- is.